-BLST 625 1 Corinthians: Issues in the Christian Community (3 credit hours)
+BT 625 1 Corinthians: Issues in the Christian Community (3 credits)

-An exegetical and pastoral study of 1 Corinthians that explores the challenges of life in the Christian community.
+This course is an exegetical and pastoral study of 1 Corinthians that explores the challenges of life in the Christian community.
 Practical issues examined include church discipline, civil lawsuits, celibacy, divorce, weaker brothers, head coverings, communion, spiritual gifts, and the role of women in the church.

-BLST 627 Pastoral Epistles: Studies in New Testament Church Leadership
+BT 627 Pastoral Epistles: Studies in New Testament Church Leadership (3 credits)

-(3 credit hours)

-A study of 1 and 2 Timothy and Titus, concentrating on the qualifications, selection, responsibilities, and authority of church leaders, and an examination of current models of church government in light of Scripture.
+This course offers a study of 1 and 2 Timothy and Titus, concentrating on the qualifications, selection, responsibilities, and authority of church leaders, and an examination of current models of church government in light of Scripture.

-BLST 629 James: Studies in Christian Responsibility (3 credit hours)
+BT 629 James: Studies in Christian Responsibility (3 credits)

-An exegetical, theological, and practical study of the book of James, with special emphasis on the role of wealth in the life of the believer and the relationship between faith and works.
+This course offers an exegetical, theological, and practical study of the book of James, with special emphasis on the role of wealth in the life of the believer and the relationship between faith and works.